-Russia Enters A New Age Of Digital Censorship As Putin Set To Become President Again
+Russia Enters a New Age of Digital Censorship as Putin Set to Become President Again

 Similarly, following an order effective from March 1, 2024, all VPN apps have been removed from the Russian app market.
 Although some VPNs still work, they are very difficult to find.

-Earlier in 2022, you could easily find a VPN service and somewhat get around whatever censorship the Putin government imposed.
-However, as global and domestic tensions have risen, censorship has become more strict, and finding a VPN in Russia today is like finding a needle in a haystack.
+Earlier in 2022, you could easily find a VPN service and through some efforts, get around whatever censorship the Putin government imposed.
+However, as global and domestic tensions have risen, censorship has become more strict, and finding a VPN in Russia today is equivalent to finding a needle in a haystack.

-This censorship also comes at a crucial time of the untimely death of Aleksei A. Navalny, the leader of the opposition party in Russia.
-He died on 16 February in jail under undisclosed circumstances.
+Russia’s censorship comes after the untimely death of Alexei A. Navalny, the leader of the opposition party in Russia.
+He died on 16 February in jail under ‘undisclosed circumstances.’

-And by limiting to essential social media apps like WhatsApp and Telegram, Russia curbs the spread of these protests.
+By limiting essential social media apps like WhatsApp and Telegram, Russia curbs the spread of these protests.
 A significant fraction of people in Russia have decided to stand in long lines on election day and vote against Putin to show the world the dire state of the country.

 However, with controlled internet and throttled connection, it is quite possible that those protesting images never reach the rest of the world.